AliYasser2003/Devops_project-6_K8s-Hpa-Auto-Scaling/README.md

   - HPA makes scaling decisions
   - Deployment updates number of replicas dynamically

-Both systems work together to ensure the application is **scalable, stable, and self-healing**.
+Both systems work together to ensure the application is scalable, stable, and self-healing.

 ### Technologies Used